IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 ===============  =======  ===========
 q                string   The search term or terms.
 Using "title:data" will search only the "title" field. "*" can be used as a wildcard either alone or adjacent to a term (i.e. "bird*").
 For example, https://demo.dataverse.org/api/search?q=title:data type             string   Can be either "dataverse", "dataset", or "file".
 Multiple "type" parameters can be used to include multiple types (i.e. ``type=dataset&type=file``).
 If omitted, all types will be returned.
 For example, https://demo.dataverse.org/api/search?q=*&type=dataset subtree          string   The identifier of the dataverse to which the search should be narrowed.
 The subtree of this dataverse and all its children will be searched.
-For example, https://demo.dataverse.org/api/search?q=data&subtree=birds sort             string   The sort field.
+Multiple "subtree" parameters can be used to include multiple Dataverses.
+For example, https://demo.dataverse.org/api/search?q=data&subtree=birds&subtree=cats . sort             string   The sort field.
 Supported values include "name" and "date".
 See example under "order". order            string   The order in which to sort.
 Can either be "asc" or "desc".
 For example, https://demo.dataverse.org/api/search?q=data&sort=name&order=asc per_page         int      The number of results to return per request.
 The default is 10.
 The max is 1000.
 See :ref:`iteration example <iteration-example>`.